Next info event: Thursday, 22 November 2018 – Register here

 Most leading universities outside Switzerland and all potential employers give preference to students who are both strong academically and interesting in terms of what they do in their free time.

 Students at Hull's School engage in a wide range of activities including the English Drama Club, the Debating Society, the Enterprise Club, the School Newspaper Group, the Students-Teach-Students scheme, the Music Group, the Ball Committee, the Sports Club, charitable events and excursions.

 The English Drama Club is perhaps the school's most popular circle.
 There are public performances and students who stay members for two consecutive years may attempt the IGCSE Drama examination.

 Excursions and day trips

 During the academic year classes are taken out to theatres and cinemas to see plays or films in English, German and French.
-There are day trips to the French-speaking part of Switzerland and weekends in London, Paris, Berlin and other major European cities.
+There are day trips to the French-speaking part of Switzerland and weekends in London, Berlin and other major European cities.

 A number of the teachers of the school have experience in journalism and share this with members of the Newsletter Group.
 Students are given practice in journalism, creative writing and editing.

 Depending upon demand, students actively interested in music meet on a weekly basis.
 Students are encouraged to form bands and take part in the schools social events, such as the annual ball.